es3n1n/be-shellcode-tester/readme.md

 - [ ] Decrypts encrypted reports from BEClient2.dll

 ### How can i dump shellcode from game?
-Hook GetProcAddress, get mbi of return address and check if it's not a legit module
+Hook GetProcAddress, get mbi of return address and check if it's not a legit module.

 ### Screenshot:
 ![img](https://i.imgur.com/9qbQ6JZ.png)